Voltage Transformer (Three-Phase)

 Dependencies

-To use this parameter, set the parameters Magnetization inductance parameterized by to .
-Magnetic flux versus current characteristic
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Magnetic flux versus current characteristic.

 |